Lymphedema

 Patients with breast cancer who have a mastectomy or lumpectomy with lymph node dissection and radiation have a 30 percent higher chance of developing lymphedema.

 While lymphedema is incurable, it is treatable.
-It is even preventable through an innovative plastic microsurgery procedure called LYMPHA.
-LYMPHA is offered only at a few hospitals in the country, including IU Health.
+It is even preventable through an innovative plastic microsurgery procedure called Lymphatic Microsurgical Preventive Healing Approach (LYMPHA).
+Only a few hospitals in the country, including IU Health, offer LYMPHA.

 Symptoms of lymphedema can range from minor and manageable to severe and requiring surgery.
 Symptoms include: